This caramel apple dump cake is made with a spiced brown sugar cake, honeycrisp apples, and homemade caramel sauce all in one skillet!

 Step by Step Instructions

-Step 1: Brown the butter for the cake batter, then allow to cool in the fridge.
+STEP 1: Brown the butter.
+Brown the butter for the cake batter, then allow to cool in the fridge.
 Meanwhile, make the spiced caramel apples.

-Step 2: Peel and cut about 2 honeycrisp apples into thin slices.
+STEP 2: Prep apples.
+Peel and cut about 2 honeycrisp apples into thin slices.

-Step 3: Mix the fall spices in the caramel sauce.
+STEP 3: Mix.
+Mix the fall spices in the caramel sauce.

-Step 4: Melt the butter in the cast iron skillet over medium heat until browned, then add the apples and brown sugar, and cook for about 3-4 minutes.
+STEP 4: Cook.
+Melt the butter in the cast iron skillet over medium heat until browned, then add the apples and brown sugar, and cook for about 3-4 minutes.
 Drain the apple juices, then pour in the spiced caramel sauce and cook for another minute.
 Allow to cool.

-Step 5: Back to the cake batter - take the brown butter out of the fridge, and whisk in the brown sugar, then the eggs & vanilla.
+STEP 5: Whisk.
+Back to the cake batter - take the brown butter out of the fridge, and whisk in the brown sugar, then the eggs & vanilla.
 Alternate mixing in the dry and wet ingredients.

-Step 6: Lastly, fold in the spiced caramel apples.
+STEP 6: Fold.
+Lastly, fold in the spiced caramel apples.

-Step 7: Pour the cake batter back into the cast iron skillet, smooth out the top, then sprinkle with turbinado sugar.
+STEP 7: Bake.
+Pour the cake batter back into the cast iron skillet, smooth out the top, then sprinkle with turbinado sugar.
 Bake for about 35 minutes.

-Step 8: Allow to cool for about 20 minutes, then drizzle more caramel sauce on top.
+STEP 8: Cool and top.
+Allow to cool for about 20 minutes, then drizzle more caramel sauce on top.
 Enjoy warm with a big scoop of ice cream!

 Expert Baking Tips